casper-network/.github/profile/CONTRIBUTING.md

 We would love to know your insights/feedback from your testing.
 You can let us know by submitting issues in the respective repositories on GitHub.

-3. Enhancement Proposals (CEP)

-To propose major changes or enhancements to the Casper Node, we encourage you to submit a Casper Enhancement Proposal (CEP).
-The CEP process is designed to provide a structured approach to new features, enabling organized discussion and review.

 ### 6. Submit a Casper Enhancement Proposal (CEP)

 1. **Familiarize Yourself**: Review the [CEP README](https://github.com/casper-network/ceps/blob/main/README.md) to understand the process and what is expected in a CEP.
 2. **Draft Your Proposal**: Write a draft of your CEP using the provided [template](https://github.com/casper-network/ceps/blob/main/0000-template.md).
 3. **Submit a Pull Request**: Open a PR in the [CEP repository](https://github.com/casper-network/ceps) with your proposal.
-Ensure you follow all guidelines for submission.
+Please make sure you follow all submission guidelines.
 4. **Discussion and Review**: The community and maintainers will review your proposal.
 Be open to feedback and be prepared to make revisions.
 5. **Final Decision**: After discussion, the maintainers will decide whether to accept the CEP.
 If accepted, it will be merged into the repository and implemented as planned.

-### 7. Contributing New Projects to Casper Network
+### 7. Contributing New Projects to the Casper Ecosystem

-This section is specifically created to explain the mandatory requirements that the Community Developers/Teams are required to follow when contributing new projects to the Casper Network.
+This section is specifically created to explain the mandatory requirements that the Community Developers/Teams must follow when contributing new projects to the Casper Network.

 The contributing team is expected to follow the below Open-Source Software Compliance in accordance with the other Casper-specific contributions and standards outlined in the previous sections of this document.